Chavez allies sweep Venezuela vote, but Capriles holds seat

 'RED IN ALL CORNERS'

-The results signalled the continued dominance of Chavez's socialist leadership despite his ill health and in spite of widespread complaints about shoddy roads, unsafe streets and poor electrical services.
+The results signaled the continued dominance of Chavez's socialist leadership despite his ill health and in spite of widespread complaints about shoddy roads, unsafe streets and poor electrical services.

 The vote date may have hurt the opposition, with plenty of middle-class opposition supporters already starting holidays.